Dr Pete Colledge recently got in touch to share his thoughts on osteoporosis and mountain medicine. Here's what he wrote...

 When dealing with older clients in the mountains it's vital to think about the prediction, prevention and treatment of fractures.
 As a starting point it makes sense to know your client's fracture risk and ensure that those with osteoporosis are appropriately treated.
 Whilst treatment reduces risk of fractures it does not eliminate it.
 Fractures will occur and thought must be given to how these are managed in the mountain environment.
 Finally, its worth remembering that physical activities should be supported in all age groups and that the outdoors should be enjoyed by all.
 Let’s support that!

 *A fragility fracture occurs from a fall from a standing height or less.
 Since our skeleton should be able to sustain a fall from this height without sustaining a fracture there is normally an underlying cause, such as osteoporosis, that is responsible.

-Thanks Pete for contributing to STDZ!
+Thanks Pete for contributing!

 Dr Pete College is an F3 doctor with a lot of outdoor interests including skiing, climbing and mountaineering.
 He hopes to move into anaesthetic training.
 The Peak District and Scotland are his favourite outdoor destinations.